COVID: San Francisco Mandates Proof of Full Vaccination for Indoor Activities

 SAN FRANCISCO (CBS SF) — San Francisco Mayor London Breed on Thursday morning announced that the city would require proof of full COVID-19 vaccination for a variety of indoor activities, including entering bars, restaurants and gyms.

-Breed and San Francisco Public Health Director Dr. Grant Colfax made the announcement late Thursday morning as they stood outside famed North Beach bar Vesuvio.READ MORE: UPDATE: 13-Year-Old Boy Dies After San Jose Shootout Wednesday
+Breed and San Francisco Public Health Director Dr. Grant Colfax made the announcement late Thursday morning as they stood outside famed North Beach bar Vesuvio.READ MORE: James Hormel, America's First Openly LGBTQ U.S. Ambassador, Dies In San Francisco

 According to a press release issued by the city, the updated Safer Return Together Health Order will require businesses in certain high-contact indoor sectors — including those that serve food or drink like bars, restaurants, clubs, theaters and entertainment venues, as well as indoor gyms and other fitness establishments — to obtain proof of vaccination from their patrons and employees in order for them to go inside those facilities.